peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

- * System.ArgumentException:
-Data is empty.
-Note: In version 2.0, this method may change to throw CBORException instead if the data is empty.

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
+This exception is also thrown if the parameter <i>data</i>
+ is empty.

  * System.ArgumentNullException:
 The parameter <i>data</i>